- Location: In the Authors Tent

 About Patsy Watkins

-Patsy Watkins retired in December 2017 after 34 years teaching journalism at the University of Arkansas; she also served as journalism department chair.
+Patsy Watkins recently retired after 34 years teaching journalism at the University of Arkansas; she also served as journalism department chair.
 A Texas native, she went to the University of Texas and has a doctorate in American Studies from the University of Iowa.
 Professionally, she worked in newspaper reporting, magazine editing, graphic design, radio, and university public relations, and was a legislative assistant for Texas Congressman J.J.
 Pickle (10thDistrict).
 For 10 years she had her own small press publishing company, Piccadilly Press, where she published about 30 books of poetry and short stories.